Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Experiments

-As shown in \ref{tab:simulation_res}, it can be found that in long-term ocean simulations (40-60 days), our framework performs better compared to the baseline.
+As shown in Table \ref{tab:simulation_res}, it can be found that in long-term ocean simulations (40-60 days), our framework performs better compared to the baseline.
 On day 60, the RMSE decreased by an average of 11.6$\%$ and the CSI increased by an average of 9.2$\%$.
 In shorter simulations (20 days), our model was slightly lower than WenHai but significantly higher than other baselines.
 This indicates that our Ocean-E2E can capture both general patterns and extreme events of MHWs.
 To further illustrate our simulation ability, we select a snapshot of our 60 days simulation, as shown in Figure \ref{fig:snapshot}.
 It can be found that a strong MHW is growing in the West Pacific Ocean (red solid box in Figure \ref{fig:snapshot}).
-Compared to the ground truth and our framework, WenHai significantly overestimates the magnitude of this MHW while ClimODE and FourcastNet severely underestimates the MHW.
-What is more, WenHai and ClimODE generate many physical inconsistencies after long-term simulation.
-For example, in the red dashed box of WenHai's forecast, some abnormally warm water can be observed in the tropical ocean, which is unrealistic.
-In contrast, our Ocean-E2E shows a robust forecast result and better consistency with ground truth.
+Compared to other baselines, our Ocean-E2E shows a robust forecast result and better consistency with ground truth.